stakewise/v3-sdk/src/services/vault/transactions/burnAndWithdraw/burnAndWithdraw.md

 Burn the osToken required to unstake and withdraw funds from a vault in a single transaction.

-Pass `assets` for the default withdraw-driven mode (unstake that amount, burning the minimum osToken plus any already-free collateral).
+Pass `assets` for the default withdraw-driven mode: unstake that amount, burning the minimum osToken it requires.
 Pass `shares` instead for the burn-driven mode: burn exactly that many osToken shares and unstake all the collateral that burning frees.

 Provide one of `assets` or `shares`.